 The conditions which favor the growth of mutant colonies are called restrictive conditions.

-In contrast, conditions which cause the growth of wild-type phenotype (having wild-type allele) are called permissive conditions.
+In contrast, conditions that cause the growth of wild-type phenotype (having wild-type allele) are called permissive conditions.

 See the figure,